Costa Rican Sea Turtles

 COUNTRY AND PROJECT ENTRY REQUIREMENTS

-The Goldring-Gund Marine Biology Field Station - the site of your Earthwatch expedition - has several additional policies in place for the control of COVID-19 transmission.
-As Earthwatch participants, you will be required to comply with these policies (see COVID-19 Enhanced Health & Safety Measures).
+The Goldring-Gund Marine Biology Field Station, the site of your Earthwatch expedition, has several additional policies to control COVID-19 transmission.
+As Earthwatch participants, you will be required to comply with these policies (see COVID-19 Safety).

 Resources